 †-Indicates that the provider includes this form of coverage in the price of its standard motorcycle insurance.

-We compared three elements to find which motorcycle insurance company in Arizona has the best customer service: the Complaint Index maintained by the National Association of Insurance Commissioners, the scores awarded by J.D.
-Power's U.S. Auto Insurance Study of companies in the Southwest and A.M.
+We compared two elements to find which motorcycle insurance company in Arizona has the best customer service: the Complaint Index maintained by the National Association of Insurance Commissioners (NAIC) and A.M.
 Best's Financial Strength Rating (FSR).

 NAIC complaint index

-NAIC Complaint Index: The National Association of Insurance Commissioners (NAIC) figures the number of complaints an insurer receives relative to its market share.
-The expected ratio is represented by 1.0, meaning if a company's complaint index is greater than 1.0 it receives more complaints than its size suggests.
+NAIC Complaint Index: The NAIC figures the number of complaints an insurer receives relative to its market share.
+The expected ratio is represented by 1.0, meaning if a company's complaint index is greater than 1.0, it receives more complaints than its size suggests.

 A.M.
 Best Financial Strength Rating: A.M.
 Best evaluates the ability of insurance providers to fulfill their financial obligations, especially if a natural disaster or economic recession were to occur.
 Most companies are ranked highly by A.M.
 Best, but this tool may help you know which providers are more likely to present a financial risk.

-The most expensive city for motorcycle insurance in Arizona is Glendale, where coverage costs an average of $1,141 per year.
-On the other hand, Flagstaff and nearby Williams are the cheapest cities for motorcycle coverage.
-In these cities, you could purchase motorcycle insurance for just over $701 per year — coincidentally, the national average, too.
+The most expensive city for motorcycle insurance in Arizona is Glendale, where coverage costs an average of $1,035 per year.
+On the other hand, Fountain Hills is the cheapest city for motorcycle coverage.
+You could purchase motorcycle insurance in Fountain Hills for an average of $634 per year — under the national average of $721.